chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - If you have configured a sudo password for the user, you must create an environment variable `sudo_password` and set the password as the variable's value.
 Example: `export sudo_password=<password>`.
 And then, run all sudo commands with the `sudo -E or --preserve-env` option.
 Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
 This is required for the `chef-automate` CLI to run the commands with sudo privileges.
 Please refer [this](/automate/ha_sudo_password/) for details.
 - If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
 {{< /warning >}}

+## Provisioning

+- Provisioning all the resources are needed before performing steps to run on Bastion Host Machine.
+- Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Platform).
+- If you have provisioned in Google cloud Platform, make sure you have provisioned these [resources](automate/ha_on_premises_deployment_prerequisites/#provisioning).

 ## Steps to run on Bastion Host Machine